jacek2511/ha_rce/README.md

     peak_range - configurable range of hours for which attributes is calculated low_price_cutoff - percentage of average price to set the low price attribute (low_price = hour_price < average * low_price_cutoff)
     prices_today - today's hourly prices in the table []
-    prices_tomorrow - tomorrow's hourly prices []
+    cheap_mask_today - today's periods marked as low in the table [] prices_tomorrow - tomorrow's hourly prices []
+    cheap_mask_tomorrow - tomorrrow's periods marked as low in the table []
   ```

 [hacs]: https://hacs.xyz